-Credits: Independent studies may be up to 3 credits (one, two or three credits) – may not be more than 3 credits.
-(NOTE: after 6 credits of NSCI 4910, students must sign up for NSCI 4920: S/Ucredit)
+Credits: Independent studies may be up to 3 credits (one, two or three credits) that are A-F graded.
+(NOTE: after 6 credits of NSCI 4910, students must sign up for NSCI 4920: S/U credit)

-1 credit – Study/Research time must be 3 to 4 hours a week.
+1 credit – Study/Research time must be an average of 3 to 5 hours a week.

-2 credits – Study/Research time must be 5 to 9 hours a week.
+2 credits – Study/Research time must be an average of 6 to 9 hours a week.

-3 credits – Study/Research time must be 10 to 12 hours, at the least, a week.
+3 credits – Study/Research time must be an average of 10 to 12 hours a week.

 Once the program coordinator receives the form, she will process it and register you for independent study (NSCI 4910 or 4920).
-Once you are registered, you will recieve an email from Ebony Ragotzy, notifying you that your independent study research has been added to your schedule.
+When you are registered for the course, you will receive an email from Porshia Evans, notifying you that your independent study research has been added to your schedule.

-For any questions or concerns email Ebony Ragotzy.
+For any questions or concerns email Porshia Evans.